 - having repeated thoughts or voices telling them to self-harm

-- disassociating - losing touch with who they are and with their surroundings
+- dissociating - losing touch with who they are and with their surroundings

 You may not know who to turn to for help.
 Self-harming may become a way to release these pent-up feelings.

-Self-harm is linked to anxiety and depression.
+Self-harm can also be linked to anxiety and depression.
 These mental health conditions can affect people of any age.

 Express difficult or hidden feelings